KevinWyss/project_KW/README.md

 The goal of this python script is to create an automated stage-discharge-relationship out of a measured river cross section.

 ## Investigation Area
-The areas of interest involve four rivers in the region of Susten and Grimsel:
+The areas of interest involve four rivers in the region of Susten and Grimsel in the Bernese Oberland:
   - Steinwasser
   - Giglibach
   - Wendenwasser